Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 {{site.konnect_short_name}}.
 The set of plugins you have access to depends on your [license tier](/hub/plugins/license-tiers/).

-Custom plugins are also developed by the Kong Community and are supported and maintained by the plugin creators.
-If they are published on the [Kong Plugin Hub](/hub/), they are called Community or Third-Party plugins.
-For more information on developing plugins, see the [Kong Plugin Development Kit](/gateway/latest/plugin-development/pdk/)
+You can also develop custom plugins, adding your own custom functionality to {{site.base_gateway}}.
+For more information on developing plugins, see the [Kong Plugin Development Kit](/gateway/latest/plugin-development/pdk/).

+Through partnerships with third parties, Kong also lists some [third-party custom plugins](/hub/?support=third-party-partner%2Ccommunity) on the Kong Plugin Hub.
+These plugins are maintained by Kong partners.
+If you would like to have your plugin featured on the Kong Plugin Hub, we encourage you to become a [Kong Partner](https://konghq.com/partners/).

 ## Why use plugins?